Deploying RHEL 9 on Amazon Web Services

 4.2.
 Creating the AWS Access Key and AWS Secret Access Key Copy linkLink copied to clipboard!

-You need to create an AWS Access Key and AWS Secret Access Key before you install the AWS CLI.
+Before installing the AWS CLI, you must create an AWS Access Key and AWS Secret Access Key.
 The fencing and resource agent APIs use the AWS Access Key and Secret Access Key to connect to each node in the cluster.

 Prerequisites